 Since the bible is written intelligently and diligently, we have to read it intelligently and diligently.
 Here are 3 examples of how intelligently it is written and how intelligently we need to read it.
 First impressions of bible accounts are often incorrect.
 The holy spirit will wrong foot you if you do not think about every word in the account and put the entire jigsaw together.
-Our experience is that pretty much every time you revisit an account you see something in it that you did see before.
+Our experience is that pretty much every time you revisit an account you see something in it that you did not see before.

-[A] Cain and Abel
+[A] The Sacrifices of Cain and Abel

-[C] No one (not no man) has ascended into heaven but he that descended from heaven
+[B] No one (not no man) has ascended into heaven but he that descended from heaven